Cray-HPE/docs-csm/operations/kubernetes/encryption/README.md

     Waiting for daemon set "cray-k8s-encryption" rollout to finish: 2 out of 3 new pods have been updated...
     Waiting for daemon set "cray-k8s-encryption" rollout to finish: 2 of 3 updated pods are available... daemon set "cray-k8s-encryption" successfully rolled out
     ```

+## Key rotation

+Rotation of the encryption keys is similar to disabling encryption.
+The first cipher passed to `encryption.sh` is the cipher that will be used to encrypt secrets.

+All subsequent ciphers provided allow for any secrets encrypted with that cipher to be read but will not be used for new secrets.

+* (`ncn-m#`) The `encryption.sh` script needs to be run with the new key as the first switch and the existing key as a subsequent switch.

+    **`NOTE`**: As shown in the following command example, always run `encryption.sh` with a leading space on the command line.
+This will cause Bash to not record the command in the `.bash_history` file.

+    ```bash
+     /usr/share/doc/csm/scripts/operations/kubernetes/encryption.sh --enable --aescbc NEWKEYVALUE --aescbc EXISTINGKEYVALUE
+    ```

+    Example output:

+    ```text
+    ncn-m001 configuration updated ensure all control plane nodes run this same command
+    ```

+Once completed, reference the Encryption status for details.
+Optionally, the old key can be removed from all control plane nodes.
+Note that removing the old key will make
+the etcd backups that contain data with that encryption key unusable.

+* (`ncn-m#`) The `encryption.sh` script needs to be run again with just the new key.

+    **`NOTE`**: As shown in the following command example, always run `encryption.sh` with a leading space on the command line.
+This will cause Bash to not record the command in the `.bash_history` file.

+    ```bash
+     /usr/share/doc/csm/scripts/operations/kubernetes/encryption.sh --enable --aescbc NEWKEYVALUE
+    ```

+    Example output:

+    ```text
+    ncn-m001 configuration updated ensure all control plane nodes run this same command
+    ```